siderolabs/omni-docs/content/docs/tutorials/getting_started.md

 ### Destroy the Cluster

 When you are all done, you can remove the cluster by clicking "Destroy Cluster", in the bottom right of the Cluster Overview panel.
-This will wipe the machine and return them to the Available state.
+This will wipe the machines and return them to the Available state.

 ## Cluster example

-We have a complete example of a managed cluster complete with a monitoring stack and application management.
+We have an example of a managed cluster complete with a monitoring stack and application management.
 It can be found in our [community contrib repo](https://github.com/siderolabs/contrib/blob/main/examples/omni).

 ### Components